RobTillaart/LTC2991/README.md

 #### Constructor and setup

 - **LTC2991(const uint8_t address, TwoWire \*wire = Wire)**
-THe address is 0x48..0x4F depending on the address pins.
+The address is 0x48..0x4F depending on the address pins.
+The library does not check the range.
-- **bool begin(const uint8_t sda, const uint8_t scl)** for ESP32 and ESP8266; initializes the class.
+- **bool begin(const uint8_t sda, const uint8_t scl)** for ESP32 and ESP8266.
-sets I2C pins.
+Initializes the class and sets the I2C pins.
 Returns true if the LTC2991 address is on the I2C bus.
 - **bool begin()** UNO ea. initializes the class.
 Returns true if the LTC2991 address is on the I2C bus.